change/aws-swf/README.md

 The workflow will be submitted to SWF; assuming you have started a decision task handler on that domain and task list, the WorkflowExecutionStarted event will be picked up by SampleWorkflow::DecisionTaskHandler#handle

 See [the integration spec](sample-app/spec/integration/sample_workflow_spec.rb) for an end-to-end example.

+##Shameless Plug
+This project was supported in very large part by change.org.
+And we are hiring!
+If you want to come work with us and help empower people to Change the world while working on amazing technology [check out our jobs page](http://www.change.org/hiring).